2i2c-org/team-compass/projects/managed-hubs/support.md

   We do not have a limit on the support time we provide related to incidents (as opposed to Change and Guidance requests, which have a {term}`Support Budget`).

 Change Request
-  A Support Request for a desired change to a hub's infrastructure, that is not related to an incident.
+  A request for a desired change to a hub's infrastructure that is not related to an incident.
 For example:

   - Changing the user's software environment.
   - Changing the resources available to users.